purefunctor/purescript-dissect/README.md

 data List a = Nil | Cons a (List a)
 ```

-First, let\'s consider what our data type would look like after turning
+First, let's consider what our data type would look like after turning
 it into a fixed point functor:

 ``` purescript